 Super Easy to Make.
-It takes 10 minutes to prep, 20 minutes to bake with a 30 minutes dry time in the oven.
+It takes 10 minutes to prep and 20 minutes to bake, with a 30-minute dry time in the oven.
 That's it!
-You can bag it up or put them in a container to enjoy all week long—if they last that long!
+You can bag them up or put them in a container to enjoy all week long—if they last that long!

 Only 6 Ingredients.
 1 box of hard sourdough pretzels, seasonings, and olive oil are all you will need to make this irresistible savory snack!

 Perfect for Gifting.
-If you're looking for a fun and easy gift to hand out to family and friends, this is it!
+If you want a fun and easy gift for family and friends, this is it!

 - Hard Sourdough Pretzels.
 You'll need 1 box.
 I used Snyder's of Hanover because IMHO they're the best.